tani/papyrus/README.l.md

 #### Installation

-Sorry, *Lambda* is NOT available in QuickLisp but I'll do it in the feature.
-Then,
+Sorry, *Lambda* is NOT available in QuickLisp.

-    > (ql:quickload :lambda)

 Currently, You can install *Lambda* with [Roswell](https://github.com/roswell/roswell).

     $ ros install ta2gch/lambda

-It will install a comman line tool when It does.
+It will install a comman line tool.
-Please see also **Command Line** section.
+See also **Command Line** section.

 #### Load a Document

-*Lambda* provides few functions.
+*Lambda* provides some functions.
 For example, to make your REPL loding the file written in *Lambda*;

     > (lambda:lambdaload #p"hello.l.md")
     nil
     > (hello)
     Hello, World!

 `lambda:lambdaload` is the same interface of `cl:load`.
-To load many files written in *Lambda* at once see **ASDF** section.
+To load many files written in *Lambda* at once you have to write a ASDF system.
+See **ASDF** section.

+#### Convert a Document

+It has already made been beautifull that the documents of *Lambda* is, but if you need to get a Common Lisp code to make your project a production, *Lambda* provides a usefully tool.

+    > (lambda:lambdaconvert #p"hello.l.md" #p"hello.lisp")

+Or if you need a complete HTML file of your project, I recommend you using Pandoc, but Lambda provides too.

+    > (lambda:lambdaconvert #p"hello.l.md" #p"hello.html")

+Of cause, we can get a markdown without codeblocks which are between ` ```lisp ` and ` ``` `.

+    > (lambda:lambdaconvert #p"hello.l.md" #p"hello.md")

+As you notice, `lambda:lambdaconvert` detect the output file type automatically.